Star Fox: Assault: Gameplay

 The gameplay of Star Fox: Assault is divided into three distinctive types.
 The player can either fly an Arwing spacecraft, drive a Landmaster tank or perform certain tasks on foot.
 All three play types are available for use in the game's multiplayer mode, though the available gameplay types are restricted based on the chosen map.

 Arwing missions are similar to those of the first two games in the series.
 The player flies in space or close to the ground and shoots down enemies.
 Some levels are on rails, while others allow full freedom of movement in a relatively small area.
-As in previous games, main character Fox's wing mates occasionally call for help when chased by enemies, requiring the player to save them.
+As in previous games, main character Fox's wing mates Falco, Slippy and Krystal occasionally call for help when chased by enemies, requiring the player to save them.
+If their shield gauge is depleted, they will retreat.
+Against bosses, Slippy can show their health bar by analyzing them, while Krystal can spot their weak points.
+In Arwing-only missions, if Fox has rescued his teammates, they will return the favour later on.
+Slippy and Krystal will grant him silver rings to replenish his shield gauge, while Falco will pass him Smart Bombs.
+Completing a mission without any teammate retreating will grant an ally medal.
 Additionally, in some levels, the player has the ability to hop in and out of the Arwing at will.

-Whenever damage is taken from enemies or hazards, the shield/health meter depletes.
-If it's completely depleted, the player loses a vehicle/life.
-An instant life loss results if Fox falls off a cliff.
-If the player has no more lives/vehicles and the shield/health meter completely depletes, they will receive a game over and be sent back to the title screen.
-Lives are also lost from four mission failures.

 While in the Landmaster, the player has complete freedom to move about the level.
 They are free to shoot or run over enemies and assist their wing mates when necessary.
-Playing on foot essentially turns the game into a 3D third-person run 'n' gun shooter; the player starts armed with a standard blaster gun and can acquire a variety of other weapons, including but not limited to a machine gun and a homing launcher.
+Playing on foot essentially turns the game into a 3D third-person run 'n' gun shooter; the player starts armed with a standard blaster gun and can acquire a variety of other weapons scattered throughout each stage.
 In two shooting gallery levels, the player rides on the wing of an Arwing or a Wolfen fighter, shooting enemies on the ground and in the air with a plasma cannon.